-#1 is the complexity of your estate.
 The scope of the estate will often determine how simple or complicated the estate plan will be.
 Are you a multi-millionaire or have you had multiple marriages and children with more than one partner?
 If so, your estate planning will likely be complex.
 Other elements that can add complexity are foreign assets, businesses, and setting up complex trusts.
-The more complex, the more important it is to have a well-defined plan for how your assets are managed.

 What is a will?

 The main pillar of your estate plan is your will.
 A will is a legal document that defines how you want your property distributed and defines care for dependents.
-Many of the items on your estate planning checklist are formalized within the will.
-That includes your choice of executor, your beneficiaries and what each receives, any special allocations of personal items to specific recipients, and more.
+That includes your choice of executor, your beneficiaries, what each receives, any special allocations of personal items to specific recipients, and more.

-A will is particularly important when there are multiple beneficiaries so that allocations can be clearly defined.
+A will is particularly important when there are multiple beneficiaries.
 Beneficiaries can be defined as primary or secondary.
 For example, you might name your spouse and children as primary beneficiaries.
 If they also pass away before the will is executed, secondary beneficiaries would be the recipients.

 Choosing the right resources